anngroong/podcasts/content/episode/248-hr-ombudswoman-anahit-manasyan-azeri-attacks-infiltrations-in-armenia-yerevan-mayor-elections.md

 Anna, you have been a candidate for member of the Yerevan city council.

 **Questions:**
 * Can you describe the politics of the Council of Elders (Avagani) in this case and what the residents of Yerevan can expect?

-Alright, let’s wrap up our topics here.
-I’d like to ask each of you if there’s been something on your mind this past week that you want to talk about.

 ## Topics from the Panelists

-1. **Anna - **Calling on all Armenians to understand and realize the gravity of the danger the nation is facing.
+1. __Anna -__ Calling on all Armenians to understand and realize the gravity of the danger the nation is facing.
-2. **Hovik - **On the Azerbaijani flag burning at the EWW event in Yerevan.
+2. __Hovik -__ On the Azerbaijani flag burning at the EWW event in Yerevan.

-Alright, we’ll leave it there for today!
-Thank you everyone!

 # Wrap-up